tomekmatuszewski/Airflow-playground/Readme.md

     - pull data from Spotify API (EXTRACT)
     - transform data (TRANSFORM)
     - load data to sqlite3 database (LOAD)
+    - create in parallel csv and json copy of data
-    - last task is printing final statement to logs
+    - finish task

 to run job creation of .env file/ exporting env variables/ adding them to docker-compose path (--env-file) is needed ->